fit-r2lab/rhubarbe/README.md

 * all commands accept a timeout; a timeout that actually works, that is.
 * all commands return a reliable code.
 When everything goes fine for all subject nodes they return 0, and 1 otherwise.

+A few additional features are available as well for convenience

+* `rhubarbe leases` : inspect current leases
+* `rhubarbe images` : list available images
+* `rhubarbe inventory` : display inventory
+* `rhubarbe config` : display config

-In addition, `rhubarbe monitor` is a monitoring tool can be used to feed a `socket.io` service about the current status of the testbed in realtime.
+Finally, `rhubarbe monitor` is a monitoring tool that can be used to feed a `socket.io` service about the current status of the testbed in realtime.
+This is what is called the *sidecar* service on R2Lab.

 # How to use